 Early History of the Ruttle family

-This web page shows only a small excerpt of our Ruttle research.Another 254 words (18 lines of text) are included under the topic Early Ruttle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ruttle research.Another 130 words (9 lines of text) covering the years 1674, 1757 and are included under the topic Early Ruttle History in all our PDF Extended History products and printed products wherever possible.

 Ruttle Spelling Variations